 Biased 3D rendering software, in turn, is developed for efficiency.
 When calculating the paths of light rays, they strategically “cheat” to cut down the render time.
 Specifically, this can mean they interpolate between frames, apply the blur, and deploy algorithms ahead of the render, taking educated guesses at the result without actually tracing every ray’s path, as in unbiased rendering using ray tracing.
 It takes some expertise to fine-tune a biased renderer to produce a convincing result, but some tools listed above close the gap.
 On large-scale animation or special effects projects, biased rendering is often the efficient choice regarding money and time saved.

-License: The text of "The Best 3D Rendering Software of 2023 (Some are Free)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "The Best 3D Rendering Software (Some are Free)" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.